With eye on troubled region, UAE plans military service for men

 The London-based International Institute for Strategic Studies estimates the size of the UAE armed forces at 51,000, with an army of 44,000, navy of 2,500 and airforce of 4,500.

-Hamad al-Rahma, a 26-year-old Emirati lawyer, said he was in favor of the move.
+Hamad al-Rahma, a 26-year-old Emirati lawyer, said he was in favour of the move.
 "National service teaches a person important qualities," he told Reuters.

 (Additional reporting by Amena Bakr in Doha; Writing by Yara Bayoumy; Editing by Mark Potter)